decred/dcrlnd/docs/INSTALL.md

 Additionally, you can monitor btcd's logs to track its syncing progress in real time.

-You can test your `btcd` node's connectivity using the `getpeerinfo` command:
+You can test your `dcrd` node's connectivity using the `getpeerinfo` command:
 ```
-btcctl --testnet --rpcuser=kek --rpcpass=kek getpeerinfo | more
+dcrctl --testnet --rpcuser=kek --rpcpass=kek getpeerinfo | more
 ```

-### lnd
+### dcrlnd

 #### Simnet vs. Testnet Development

-If you are doing local development, such as for the tutorial, you'll want to start both `btcd` and `lnd` in the `simnet` mode.
-Simnet is similar to regtest in that you'll be able to instantly mine blocks as needed to test `lnd` locally.
+If you are doing local development, such as for the tutorial, you'll want to start both `dcrd` and `dcrlnd` in the `simnet` mode.
+Simnet is similar to regtest in that you'll be able to instantly mine blocks as needed to test `dcrlnd` locally.
 In order to start either daemon in the `simnet` mode use `simnet` instead of `testnet`, adding the `--bitcoin.simnet` flag instead of the `--bitcoin.testnet` flag.

-Another relevant command line flag for local testing of new `lnd` developments is the `--debughtlc` flag.
-When starting `lnd` with this flag, it'll be able to automatically settle a special type of HTLC sent to it.
+Another relevant command line flag for local testing of new `dcrlnd` developments is the `--debughtlc` flag.
+When starting `dcrlnd` with this flag, it'll be able to automatically settle a special type of HTLC sent to it.
 This means that you won't need to manually insert invoices in order to test payment connectivity.
 To send this "special" HTLC type, include the `--debugsend` command at the end of your `sendpayment` commands.

-There are currently two primary ways to run `lnd`, one requires a local `btcd` instance with the RPC service exposed, and the other uses a fully integrate light client powered by [neutrino](https://github.com/lightninglabs/neutrino).
+There are currently two primary ways to run `dcrlnd`, one requires a local `dcrd` instance with the RPC service exposed, and the other uses a fully integrate light client powered by [neutrino](https://github.com/lightninglabs/neutrino).

 #### Running lnd in light client mode

-In order to run `lnd` in its light client mode, you'll need to locate a full-node which is capable of serving this new light client mode.
+In order to run `dcrlnd` in its light client mode, you'll need to locate a full-node which is capable of serving this new light client mode.
 A [BIP draft](https://github.com/Roasbeef/bips/blob/master/gcs_light_client.mediawiki) exists, and will be finalized in the near future, but for now you'll need to be running `roasbeef`'s fork of btcd.
 A public instance of such a node can be found at `faucet.lightning.community`.

-To run lnd in neutrino mode, run `lnd` with the following arguments, (swapping in `--bitcoin.simnet` for `simnet` mode if needed), and also your own `btcd` node if available:
+To run lnd in neutrino mode, run `dcrlnd` with the following arguments, (swapping in `--bitcoin.simnet` for `simnet` mode if needed), and also your own `btcd` node if available:
 ```
-lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --bitcoin.node=neutrino --neutrino.connect=faucet.lightning.community
+dcrlnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --bitcoin.node=neutrino --neutrino.connect=faucet.lightning.community
 ```

 #### Running lnd using the btcd backend

-If you are on testnet, run this command after `btcd` has finished syncing.
+If you are on testnet, run this command after `dcrd` has finished syncing.
 Otherwise, replace `--bitcoin.testnet` with `--bitcoin.simnet`.
 If you are installing `lnd` in preparation for the [tutorial](http://dev.lightning.community/tutorial), you may skip this step.
 ```
-lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --btcd.rpcuser=kek --btcd.rpcpass=kek --externalip=X.X.X.X
+dcrlnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --btcd.rpcuser=kek --btcd.rpcpass=kek --externalip=X.X.X.X
 ```

 #### Running lnd using the bitcoind backend